Mukulparashar05/MovieMood/server/readme.md

 use tmdb for movie data
-we import axios to make http requests we use postman to test our api we use strive for online payment gatway svix a topon service over the webhook for easy flow
+we import axios to make http requests we use postman to test our api we use stripe for online payment gatway svix a topon service over the webhook for easy flow

+we use nodemailer for mails
+smtp user and smtp pass is used in modemailer to get this we are going to use Brevo.com